List of The Blacklist characters: Tom Keen

 In "Alexander Kirk: Conclusion", Tom gives Red's detail the slip and heads for Cuba.
 It emerges that he was in on Liz's plan to fake her death in order to give herself and Agnes a normal life.
 Unfortunately, Kirk pinged Tom's phone at the hospital, allowing his men to track the Keens to Cuba and kidnap Liz.

 In "The Lindquist Concern" Tom suspects Kirk is manipulating Liz and seeks out Ressler's help for previous files from the FBI.
 Though still unable to trust him, Ressler agrees to help Tom out by giving him previous FBI files.
 Tom's spying on one of Kirk's men and confrontation leads him to where Kirk's true whereabouts are: Russia.
 He calls Liz to warn Red about Kirk's plans to kill him.

 In "The Architect", Tom searches for the truth about his true parentage and why he disappeared years ago, after reading about the death of his father, Howard Hargrave.
 His search leads to a mother whose son made Tom disappear and procures a confession from him.

 In "Whitehall/Whitehall Conclusion (The Blacklist: Redemption)", Tom discovers his father, Howard, is alive and being held in a mental hospital.
 He also learns that Susan had faked Howard's death and had an ulterior motive for Halycon.
 This leads to Tom convincing Nez to side with him as they try to uncover the truth of the secret Susan had been hiding the whole time concerning Whitehall.
 Solomon tries to stop Tom and Nez, claiming that Susan was set up by Howard and had no knowledge of it.

-In "Mr. Kaplan, Conclusion", it's revealed that Tom found the suitcase Kaplan left in the storage locker and looks inside it.
+In "Mr. Kaplan, Conclusion", Tom found the suitcase Kaplan left in the storage locker and looks inside it.
 He discovers the skeletal remains of an undisclosed person and closes the suitcase.
 Tom then takes it with him under Kaplan's orders to deliver the suitcase.

 In "Ian Garvey", Tom finally finds out who the skeletal remains belong to and the connection she has with Elizabeth.
-Now realizing the truth, he calls Liz to come home and plans to tell her the truth about her mother along with the fact that Red killed Kopal.
+Now realizing the truth, he calls Liz to come home and plans to tell her the truth about her mother, along with the fact that Red killed Kopal.
 However, Ian Garvey interferes with his group and attacks the two.
 Having taken back the bag containing the skeletal remains, he leaves and has a few of his men get rid of Tom and Liz to send a message to Red.
 Despite Tom's best efforts to fight them off, he is stabbed as Liz loses consciousness.
 Tom's final words are that Liz will be the one to make it, and he dies in the hospital.